phdcsseiden/phdcsseiden.github.io/_pages/about.md

 He oversaw business operations for himself and his partners in North America and collaborated on innovation projects with companies, including Verizon, AT&T, and the Cortec Group.

+## Upcoming Project

+The Country, Continent Projects.

+## U.S Security Clearance

+As of May 2023, granted & active

+## Medical Clearance

+In Process

 ### Professional Membership